taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [OpenAssistantGPT](https://github.com/openassistantgpt/openassistantgpt) - A Community Open-Source Saas for Crafting/Building/Creating Chatbots with OpenAI's Assistant API that you can add to your website.
  * [ChatGPT](https://github.com/nisabmohd/chatgpt) - I've developed a ChatGPT clone using Next.js 14, Shadcn-UI, Prisma ORM, and integrated it with the OpenAI API.
 It offers a user-friendly conversational AI experience.
  * [ChatGPT-Linebot-using-python-flask-on-vercel](https://github.com/howarder3/chatgpt-linebot-using-python-flask-on-vercel) - GPT-Linebot using python flask for vercel
+ * [ComfyUI-GPT_SoVITS](https://github.com/aifsh/comfyui-gpt_sovits) - a comfyui custom node for GPT-SoVITS! you can voice cloning and tts in comfyui now
+ * [slack-bot](https://github.com/innogames/slack-bot) - Ready to use Slack bot for lazy developers: start Jenkins jobs, watch Jira tickets, watch pull requests with AI support...
+ * [psychic](https://github.com/finic-ai/psychic) - Data integration platform for LLMs.
+Connect to SaaS tools with turnkey auth and sync documents from N data sources with only one integration
+ * [repopack](https://github.com/yamadashy/repopack) - 📦 Repopack is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.

 ## Browser-extensions